 - The arrangements for financial and staff resources;

 IV.
 Posting the position

-The Library Personnel Office files notification of the position with the local institution and in appropriate publications, taking care that all groups protected by equal opportunity/affirmative action legislation are made aware of the vacancy.
+The Director of Library Human Resources files notification of the position with the local institution and in appropriate publications, taking care that all groups protected by equal opportunity/affirmative action legislation are made aware of the vacancy.
 The position announcement will include a brief description of the department and the responsibilities, qualifications, salary, description of benefits, date position is available, application deadline, name of the person to whom applications should be submitted, and a list of items to be submitted by the candidate.
 The position announcement is posted on the ARL website, forwarded to the School of Information and Library Science jobs listserv, posted on the University Library website and listserv, and sent to a number of predominantly minority institutions.
-The position is also filed with the UNC-Chapel Hill Affirmative Action Office and posted with the UNC-Chapel Hill Opportunities for Change, at least 30 days in print before the closing date.
+The position is also filed with the UNC-Chapel Hill Affirmative Action Office, at least 30 days in print before the closing date.

 A candidate’s references are those individuals who the candidate lists to speak or write in support of his or her candidacy.
 References should be requested only for those candidates under active consideration.
 References should be solicited from individuals whose names are provided by the applicant, and the contents should be held in strict confidence by the committee.
 The names of references submitted by candidates should be limited to those individuals who can provide substantive information about the candidate’s professional qualifications and should include, whenever possible, an administrator in the direct reporting line.
 Prior to an on-campus interview, the search committee will speak with at least one direct supervisor.
 At the time of the request, referees should be advised whether or not the contents of the references would be made available to the candidate in accordance with local practice.